elatov/elatov.github.io/_posts/2013-01-07-vcap5-dca-objective-6-2-troubleshoot-cpu-and-memory-performance.md

 > $MLMTD: Percentage of time a ready to vCPU was no schedules because of a CPU limit setting (Trouble when > 1, to resolve; remove the CPU limit)
 > $SWPWT: How Long a VM has to wait for swapped pages read from disk.
 (Trouble when > 5, possible reason; memory overcommitment

 Also this is from a 4.x document but it applies to 5.0 as well.
-Here is the document: &#8220;<a href="http://communities.vmware.com/servlet/JiveServlet/previewBody/14905-102-2-17952/vsphere41-performance-troubleshooting.pdf" onclick="javascript:_gaq.push(['_trackEvent','download','http://communities.vmware.com/servlet/JiveServlet/previewBody/14905-102-2-17952/vsphere41-performance-troubleshooting.pdf']);">Performance Troubleshooting for VMware vSphere 4.1</a>&#8220;.
+Here is the document: "<a href="http://communities.vmware.com/servlet/JiveServlet/previewBody/14905-102-2-17952/vsphere41-performance-troubleshooting.pdf" onclick="javascript:_gaq.push(['_trackEvent','download','http://communities.vmware.com/servlet/JiveServlet/previewBody/14905-102-2-17952/vsphere41-performance-troubleshooting.pdf']);">Performance Troubleshooting for VMware vSphere 4.1</a>".
 From that document:

 <a href="http://virtuallyhyper.com/2013/01/vcap5-dca-objective-6-2-troubleshoot-cpu-and-memory-performance/check_for_host_cpu_saturation/" onclick="javascript:_gaq.push(['_trackEvent','outbound-article','http://virtuallyhyper.com/2013/01/vcap5-dca-objective-6-2-troubleshoot-cpu-and-memory-performance/check_for_host_cpu_saturation/']);" rel="attachment wp-att-5292"><img src="http://virtuallyhyper.com/wp-content/uploads/2012/12/check_for_host_cpu_saturation.png" alt="check for host cpu saturation VCAP5 DCA Objective 6.2 – Troubleshoot CPU and Memory Performance " width="640" height="536" class="alignnone size-full wp-image-5292" title="VCAP5 DCA Objective 6.2 – Troubleshoot CPU and Memory Performance " /></a>